Benjamin Forsyth: Early life and military career

 Forsyth was born, c.
 1760, to James and Elizabeth Forsyth.
 Area records show he purchased land in Stokes County in 1794.
 In 1797 he married Bethemia Ladd.
 He was commissioned as a second lieutenant in the 6th Infantry Regiment on April 24, 1800, and was discharged on June 15, 1800.
 He was commissioned as a captain in the Regiment of Riflemen on 1 July 1808.

 War of 1812

-Based at Ogdensburg, New York, during the autumn and winter of 1812, he led the successful Raid on Gananoque and other attacks across the Saint Lawrence River, which threatened the British supply lines to their forces in Upper Canada.
-Forsyth sent Bennet C. Riley with about a half dozen riflemen upriver to gather firewood in a boat.
-Riley and his men tried to stay by their side as close as possible and as stealthily as possible.
-But a group of British gunboats spotted Riley's boat crew and set upon them.
-Benjamin Forsyth and his riflemen rowed out on their boat providing sniper covering fire for Riley's crew.
-The British gunboats were held at bay as Riley and Forsyth both withdrew safely back to their fort in their boats.
+Based at Ogdensburg, New York during the autumn and winter of 1812, he led the successful Raid on Gananoque and other attacks across the Saint Lawrence River, which threatened the British supply lines to their forces in Upper Canada.
+In February 1813, the British used a temporary superiority in strength to drive Forsyth from his positions at the Battle of Ogdensburg.

-Elizabethtown

-The Raid on Elizabethtown occurred on February 7, 1813, when Benjamin Forsyth and 200 men crossed the frozen St. Lawrence River to occupy Elizabethtown and seize military and public stores, free American prisoners, then capture British military prisoners.
 On October 24, 1812, Forsyth wrote to President James Madison that he had served as a captain for four years without promotion and requested a brevet promotion in recognition of his service.
-Forsyth was promoted (not brevetted) to major on January 20, 1813, and brevetted to lieutenant-colonel on February 6, 1813.
+Forsyth was promoted (not brevetted) to major on January 20, 1813, and brevetted to lieutenant colonel on February 6, 1813.